The Present and Future of Italy’s Gambling Industry

 Overview of the Italian Gambling Industry

-overviewDating back to the days of the Roman Empire, gambling has existed in Italy for thousands of years.
-Being considered one of the more liberal countries, it is only normal that gambling is still legal, although it was not always so lenient on the subject.
+overviewGambling has existed in Italy since the days of the Roman Empire.
+Italy is considered one of Europe’s more liberal countries, so it is only natural that gambling remains legal, although lawmakers have not always been lenient on the topic.

-The Agenzia delle Dogan e dei Monopoli (ADM) is the regulatory state authority that revises all forms of gambling in the country.
-Things started going well for the industry in 2006 when the country introduced legislation permitting a variety of sports betting services to be offered online and in retail locations.
-The 2007 Finance Act came next, further regulating online gambling to allow for poker tournaments.
+The Agenzia delle Dogane e dei Monopoli (ADM) is the state authority that regulates all forms of gambling in the country.
+Industry prospects began improving in 2006, when new legislation allowed a range of sports betting services to be offered online and in retail locations.
+The 2007 Finance Act followed, further regulating online gambling and opening the door to poker tournaments.

-In 2009 is when the real change came with the Abruzzo Decree.
-This was a big step forward, permitting fixed odds games of chance and additional online poker tournaments and ring games.
-Now, there are over 200 gambling sites available to Italy, 150 of which are online casinos.
-A more recent legislative measure was introduced in 2019 – the total ban on advertising in all sectors.
+A real turning point came in 2009 with the Abruzzo Decree, which permitted fixed-odds games of chance along with additional online poker tournaments and ring games.
+Now, there are over 200 gambling sites available to Italian players, 150 of which are online casinos.
+In 2019, lawmakers introduced a total advertising ban across all sectors.

-Until recently, there were 4 land-based casinos in Italy.
-In 2018, Casinò di Campione went bankrupt and closed its doors officially in early 2019.
-The remaining 3 continue fighting against the difficult economic fortunes of the last few years.
+Until recently, there were four land-based casinos in Italy.
+In 2018, Casinò di Campione went bankrupt and officially closed its doors in early 2019.
+The remaining three venues continue to struggle with the challenging economic climate of the last few years.

 Online Market Segmentation by Game Type